Florida Keys Shark Fishing Is THE Sport Fishing Adrenalin Rush

-The mako shark is perhaps one of the most deserving of sharks to be feared.
-They're absolutely vicious when caught and are very large in size which makes them even more dangerous.
+The mako shark is perhaps one of the most deserving shark species to be feared.
+Mako sharks are absolutely vicious when caught and are very large in size which makes them even more dangerous.

 Picture one of these monsters leaping into a boat.
 What do you do?
 There's not much room in a boat to begin with.
-Factor in a super angry, over sized fish that's thrashing about taking up even more valuable space.
+Factor in a super angry, over sized mako shark that's thrashing about taking up even more valuable space.

 How do you get rid of it?
-How do you avoid getting bit?
+How do you avoid getting bit or killed?
 This is one of those true "Jaws" moments, and if it happens to you, you want to make sure you get out alive.

-Florida Keys shark fishing is a lot of fun, but hunting for mako shark needs to be reserved for the more experienced fisherman.
+Florida Keys shark fishing is a lot of fun, but hunting for mako shark needs to be reserved for the more experienced sport fisherman.
 This is not a fish for the weak of heart.
-You need to be well prepared before you decide to go one on one with a mako because they will come back and bite you.
+You need to be well prepared before you decide to go mako shark fishing because they will come back and bite you.

 Florida Keys Nurse Shark Facing Off With an Eel Photo Courtesy amanderson2, Flickr